keimschleuder/perfect_circle/README.md

   Then you need to open your browser and make shure, the [draw the perfect circle](https://neal.fun/perfect-circle/) page is active.

   After that, start the python script.
-  It will automatically switch to your browser and do two kaps around the central dot
+  It will automatically switch to your browser and do two laps around the central dot

   BUT MAKE SHURE TO PRESS THE LEFT MOUSE BUTTON.
   Unfortunately I couldn't get that to work.